RISC-OS-Community/DME-Core/doc/README.md

 ## DME Theme Protocol
 The DME Theme Protocol is inspired by Rich Goodwin's and Chir's (Little Yellow Moon) works.
-It foundamentally is a text file that describes all the options and details to apply a theme correctly (where correctly means "as the original theme author meant it to be applied")
+It is fundamentally a text file that describes all the options and details to apply a theme correctly (where correctly means "as the original theme author meant it to be applied")

-This type of feature does not exists in the bare RISC OS and so must be added in order to make DME be able to deal with complex themes that may require more than just reload the tool sprites.
+This type of feature does not exists in the bare RISC OS and so must be added in order to make DME be able to deal with complex themes that may require more than to just reload the tool sprites.

 [Details on the Theme Protocol available here](02DMEThemeP.txt)